doriancodes/filesystem-manager/docs/src/user-guide/bind-modes/after.md

 ## Behavior

-Frogger resolves lookups by searching the original `mountpoint` first, and if the file isn't found there, it checks the `src`.
+froggr resolves lookups by searching the original `mountpoint` first, and if the file isn't found there, it checks the `src`.
 This maintains existing content's priority while providing additional fallback options.

 ## Examples